Kitchen Stewardship | Caring for All Our Gifts

 Homemade Sweetened Condensed Milk Recipe

 There is also unsweetened condensed milk… they are NOT the same thing.
-That’s evaporated.
+That’s evaporated milk, a different milk product.

 Ok, I know this is a post about making your own condensed milk…but sometimes you want to have a can on hand for short notice.
 Nothing wrong with that, just check your ingredients.
 I found an organic option at Thrive Market.
 They’ll deliver straight to your door (and give you 15% off your first order!) so give it a shot if you like to keep some handy.